HL7/davinci-deqm/source/pages/guidance.md

 #### Get Data Requirements
 {:.no_toc}

-The Provider may need to discover the required data for each Measure by invoking the [Data Requirements] operation on the aggregator 's `Measure/[measure-id]` endpoint.
-This operation is discussed in the [section above](#gather-data-requirements-from-aggregator )
+The DEQM Subscription Profile allows the subscriber to send a *DEQM Measure instance id*.
+By invoking the $data-requirements operation (see [above](#gather-data-requirements-from-aggregator)) on a subscriber’s Measure instance endpoint, the server can discover what data is needed to calculate by a subscriber for particular measure.
+This information is necessary to correctly trigger a notification when the requisite data is available.

 #### Measure Notifications
 {:.no_toc}

 The Provider notifies the Aggregator when measure data is available.
-How the Payer determines this is out of scope for this guide.
-There are several architectures to implement the subscription notifications such as "point to point" notification or using a “feed handler” and an intermediary system.
+Exactly, how this notification is triggered is out of scope for this guide.
+Note that  several architectures to implement the subscription notifications such as "point to point" notification or using a “feed handler” as an intermediary system, are available.

 {% include img-narrow.html img="measure-notifications.jpg" caption="Measure Notifications" %}

 ##### Usage
 {:.no_toc}

- The standard FHIR Subscription API describe the REST Hook channel as follows:
+ The standard FHIR Subscription API describes the REST Hook channel as follows:

 `POST [app notification endpoint]`